MartinLwx/cs-courses/README.md

 - [x] [CS61A: Structure and Interpretation of Computer Programs](https://github.com/MartinLwx/CS61A-Fall-2021-UCB) 🎥🏷⌨️⚙️ - 📅`Fall-2021`

 An introduction to programming and computer science focused on abstraction techniques as means to **manage program complexity**.
 The course exposes students to programming paradigms, including **functional, object-oriented, and declarative approaches**.
-It includes an introduction to asymptotic analysis of algorithms.
+It includes an introduction to the asymptotic analysis of algorithms.
 There are several significant programming projects.

 **Topics include**: *procedural abstraction*; *control abstraction using recursion*; *higher-order functions*; *generators*; *streams*; *data abstraction*; *language abstraction*.